GeorgeG518/indecisive-app/README.md

 NOTE: sdk.dir will be unique.
 Replace Owner with your username if you’re on windows.
-I’m afraid idk where it is on Mac, but you can make an android studio project and then look at where its local properties is: sdk.dir=C\:\\Users\\Owner\\AppData\\Local\\Android\\Sdk
+I’m afraid idk where it is on Mac, but you can make an android studio project and then look at where its local properties is: sdk.dir=C\:\\Users\\Owner\\AppData\\Local\\Android\\Sdk you will also need to add a line that says: MAPS_API_KEY=*INSERT YOUR KEY HERE*
+Note: Everything in the app except the food picker will work without the key, but this line has to be in the local.properties regardless or else it won't build.
+If you don't have a key, just put in a random string of letters.

 Once you have your local.properties file created, put it in the indecisive-app/indecisive folder.
 You may need another in the app folder below that.